Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. White Sox

-In his last appearance, he had three hits (going 3-for-5) against the White Sox.
+In his last appearance, he strung together three hits (going 3-for-5) against the White Sox.

 Sportsbook Promo Codes